Clinical Trials

 • Beth Maynard, AAS, CRP (Regulatory Compliance and Operations Manager)

-• Vacant (Clinical Research Coordinator - Regulatory Compliance)
+• Soren Evers (Clinical Research Coordinator - Regulatory Compliance)

 Email: DCNresearch@DM.duke.edu